sounkou-bioinfo/Rclib/README.md

 # Rclib

 [clib](https://github.com/clibs/clib), the C package manager CLI.

-This package bundles the clib command-line tool, allowing R it's distribution as R package and likely use in R projects that use the header libraries provided in the clib organization.
+This package bundles the clib command-line tool, allowing its distribution as an R package and likely use in R projects that use the header libraries provided by the clib organization.

 ## Reference